 What is the right to be forgotten?

 The right to be forgotten allows individuals to request the removal of personal information from search engine results or digital platforms when its dissemination affects their privacy or reputation.
-It was first recognized by the Court of Justice of the European Union in 2014 and is regulated under the General Data Protection Regulation (GDPR).
+The Court of Justice of the European Union first recognized this right in 2014, and the General Data Protection Regulation (GDPR) governs its application.

 When it comes to intimate content published without consent, this right is especially important, as its dissemination can cause irreparable harm to the victim’s personal and professional life.

-When can the right to be forgotten be exercised?
+When can individuals exercise the right to be forgotten?

-There are various situations in which the right to be forgotten can be invoked to remove content from the internet, including:
+People can invoke the right to be forgotten in various situations to remove content from the internet, including:

 How to request the removal of intimate content?

-To exercise the right to be forgotten and request the removal of intimate content from the internet, follow these steps:
+Steps to request the removal of intimate content from the internet:

 1. Identify the source of the content

-Before submitting a removal request, it is essential to determine where the content is hosted:
+Before submitting a removal request, first identify where the content is hosted.

 2. Contact the website administrator

-As a first step, it is advisable to contact the administrator of the website or social media platform where the content was published.
+Start by reaching out to the administrator of the website or social media platform where someone published the content.
+Most platforms provide mechanisms for reporting unauthorized posts.
 Most platforms have mechanisms for reporting unauthorized posts.

 3. Request removal from search engines

-If the content cannot be removed from the source, the next step is to request its removal from search engines like Google.
+If the content remains online, submit a removal request to search engines like Google.
+Google provides a content removal form where individuals can present evidence of the harm caused.
 Google provides a content removal form where individuals can submit proof of the harm caused.

 4. Report the content on social media

 Major social media platforms such as Facebook, Instagram, X (Twitter), and TikTok offer options for reporting content that violates privacy.
-In most cases, the platform will review the complaint and remove the content if it is found to be in violation.
+Major social media platforms, including Facebook, Instagram, X (Twitter), and TikTok, allow users to report content that violates privacy.
+In most cases, the platform reviews complaints and removes content that breaches its policies.

 5. Contact data protection authorities